How to Become a Chess Grandmaster - Is it Easy?

 Myself I had a few super painful cases when I couldn’t even touch my chessboard for months.
 But then I came back.
 And if you speak with other Grandmasters, you will see that almost everyone had similar stories.

-And many players, more talented than us, have quitted.
+And many players, more talented than us, have quit.
 Because they couldn’t handle that hard punch…

 To sum up, for becoming a GM you need to have these 4 qualities: